aarohasapkota/El-Gamal/README.md

 # El-Gamal
-Repo for ElGamal Pub-Key Encryption Written in C++ by Aaroha Sapkota and Jonathan Mazurkiewicz for CIS 4634 003 Appl Cryptography and Security Spring 2025 cohort taught by Mehrdad Nojoumian
+ElGamal Pub-Key Encryption Written in C++ by Aaroha Sapkota and Jonathan Mazurkiewicz for CIS 4634 003 Appl Cryptography and Security Spring 2025 cohort taught by Mehrdad Nojoumian

 ## Key Generation